sdiehl/wiwinwlh/tutorial.md

-Just as with Functor and Foldable, many `Traversable` instances for single-paramater datatypes of kind `* -> *` have trivial implementations of the `traverse` function which can be derived automatically.
-By enabling `DeriveTraversable` we can use stock deriving to automatically derive these instances.
+Just as with Functor and Foldable, many `Traversable` instances for single-paramater datatypes of kind `* -> *` have trivial implementations of the `traverse` function which can also be derived automatically.
+By enabling `DeriveTraversable` we can use stock deriving to derive these instances for us.

 ~~~~ {.haskell include="src/04-extensions/derive_traversable.hs"}
 ~~~~